UCSBCarpentry/2022-07-12-ucsb-bash/_episodes/02-filedir.md

 > {: .solution}
 {: .challenge}

+> ## Try Exploring
+> Move around the computer, get used to moving in and out of directories, see how
+> different file types appear in the Unix shell.
+Be sure to use the pwd and cd commands,
+> and the different flags for the ls command you learned so far.
+>
+> Move into the ‘shell-lesson-data’ directory that you downloaded to prepare for this
+> workshop.
+How many files are there?
+How large is each one?
+When were they created?
+>
+> If you run Windows, also try typing explorer `.` to open Explorer for the current
+> directory (the single dot means “current directory”).
+If you’re on a Mac, try `open .`
+> and for Linux try `xdg-open .` to open their graphical file manager.
+>
+{: .challenge}

+If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory, the place where we started.

 ## General Syntax of a Shell Command
 We have now encountered commands, options, and arguments,